 The Theatre's 'one size fits all' design no longer meets the needs of the diverse touring schedules and performance formats it hosts.
-The single, inflexible space does not suit many community events and limits the type of performance that can be offered to the city.
+The singular, inflexible space does not suit the majority of community events and limits the type of performance that can be offered to the city.